-Stephen Chase composes and improvises.
-His work veers erratically between conceptual and a-conceptual (following-his-nose) strategies whereby the interaction between performer, score and place draws attention to things such as the effects of physical limitations upon sound production, the influence of group interactions upon the shape of a work, and the acoustic characteristics of a space.
-He has collaborated variously with Ross Parfitt, Philip Thomas, Exaudi, Apartment House, Berlin’s Ensemble Zwischentöne, Music We’d Like to Hear, Sound Intermedia, BBC Singers, Mick Beck, Coastguard All Stars, Husk, Gated Community, Damo Suzuki, omoplate sarangi, murmuration, and men in spats.
+Stephen Chase composes, improvises, and walks quite a lot.
+His work veers erratically between generative methods and following-his-nose, and is drawn to, amongst other things, the relationship between physical action and sound production, group interactions, and the acoustic characteristics of a space.
+He has collaborated variously with Ross Parfitt, Philip Thomas, Exaudi, Quatuor Bozzini, Choir Brevis, Apartment House, Ensemble Zwischentöne, Music We’d Like to Hear, Sound Intermedia, BBC Singers, Mick Beck, edges, THF Drenching, Gwilly Edmondez, Coastguard All Stars, Husk, Gated Community, Damo Suzuki, omoplate sarangi, murmuration, piggle and Freaking Glamorous Teapot.
 He co-edited a book of essays with Philip Thomas on the music of Christian Wolff for Ashgate.
-He has also returned to playing other people’s music for solo guitar, recently premiering music by James Saunders, James Weeks, Jürg Frey and Jennie Gottschalk.
+He has also returned to playing other people’s music for solo guitar, specialising in premiering music by composers whose first initial is J: so far, James Saunders, James Weeks, Jennie Gottschalk and Jürg Frey.

 <—- ku TOD oc TOD oohay TA stephenchase <—-